-It is 8° in Bansko now. mostly cloudy
+It is 10° in Bansko now. broken clouds

 A group of beginner skiers with an instructor at Banderishka Polyana in Bansko.